pzsolt72/aksdemo/README.md

 Please note it is not the same as the Nginx Ingress controller.

-The deployment has an extra file atributum: internal-ingress.yml, that sets the Azure load balancer to private.
+The deployment has an extra file attributum: internal-ingress.yml, that sets the Azure load balancer to private.
 The deploy is completed by helm.

 ## External DNS

 For further info, have a look at the documentation. https://github.com/kubernetes-sigs/external-dns

 The deployment file is external-dns.yml and run by kubectl apply -f command.
 The yml file is generated from external-dns.yml.tpl to replace the subscription id.
-It is set up to register into an Azure Private DNS zone, if you ant to use a public zone you have to modify the setup in the external-dns.yml.tpl and also in the aks.ps1 file for the proper RBAC role!
+It is set up to register into an Azure Private DNS zone, if you want to use a public zone you have to modify the setup in the external-dns.yml.tpl and also in the aks.ps1 file for the proper RBAC role!

 ## Cert manager

 For further info, have a look at the documentation. https://cert-manager.io/docs/

-The deploy is completed by helm.
+The deployment is completed by helm.
 The cert manager uses a CA issuer, the CA cert and key files are ca.crt and ca.key.
 You can create your own to replace the original files.